data-becki/Sublime-Limes-Line-Graphs-Project/README.md

-# Sublime Limes Line Graphs Project
+# Sublime Limes' Line Graphs Project
 Using matplotlib to gain insight into Sublime Limes' customers and their sales habits.